 While I am passionate about working with kids, I am most passionate about my own.
 I have four and desire to instill in them the values that have made me who I am.
 We consistently talk about it, but nothing sinks in like modeling it well.
-They will copy what we do more than what we say.
+They will copy what we do more than they do what we say.
 Being a good father comes down to showing our kids how to live, love, think, and behave.
-With that said, here are three things I am focusing on modeling to my kids right now.
+With that said, here are 3 things I am focusing on modeling to my kids right now.

-Think for Yourself
+2. Thinking for Yourself

-Keeping Your Word
+3. Keeping Your Word

 Huddle Up Question